marcopennekamp/lore/specification/types.md

 A **type expression** is a representation of a particular type, built with the toolbox of named types and type constructors.
 Their syntax can be described as such:

 - `id` — A **named type** (basic type, declared type, type variable, type alias) is accessible via its name.
-It has to be declared or bound in an outer or the current scope before it can be used in a type expression.
+It has to be declared or bound in an accessible scope before it can be used in a type expression.

-  - The name of a type may contain the following **special characters:**

-    ```
-    + ?
-    ```

-    **Struct names** cannot contain these special characters because a struct's name is also the name of its constructor. **Type variable names** may not contain a `+`, because this symbol is also used to declare covariant type parameters.
+  - See [identifiers](identifiers.md) for rules governing type names.
 - `t1 | t2 | t3` — A **sum type** is simply constructed by connecting different type expressions with `|`.
 - `t1 & t2 & t3` — An **intersection type** is constructed using the `&` symbol.
 - `(t1, t2, t3)` — **Tuple types** describing tuple values.
 - `t1 => t2` — **Function types** describing function values.
 - `[t]` — **List types** describing *immutable* lists.
 - `#[t1 -> t2]` — **Map types** describing *immutable* maps.
 - `%{ a: A, b: B }` — **Shape types** describing structs (partially) and shape values.
 - `#name` — **Symbol types** describing symbol values.

 Note that the compiler immediately performs the following **simplifications** on sum and intersection types: